open-risk/energyLedger/README.md

 **Integrated Energy Accounting** (IEA) is a multidimensional generalization (superset) of traditional double-entry bookkeeping that is interesting in the context of **Sustainability Reporting**.

-The simplest summary is that IEA keeps consistent and simultaneous track of both monetary *and* energy flows for all economic transactions between accounting entities.
+The simplest summary of the concept is that through integrated energy accounting we can keep consistent and simultaneous track of both monetary *and* energy flows for all economic transactions between accounting entities.

-The conceptual framework for IEA has been discussed in two Open Risk White Papers:
+The conceptual framework for Integrated Energy Accounting has been discussed in two Open Risk White Papers:

 * [Deep-Linking Financial and Energy Accounting](https://www.openriskmanagement.com/white_paper_deep_linking_financial_and_energy_accounting/).
 This paper is a more conceptual and mathematical approach.
 * [Integrated Energy Accounting in Relational Databases](https://www.openriskmanagement.com/white_paper_integrated_energy_accounting_using_relational_databases/).
 This paper is more concrete, implementation oriented discussion that offers some worked out examples.